lagemeet/lvivbus/README.md

 # LvivBus
+FIXED VERSION THAT USE NEW DOMAIN OF LAD.LVIV.UA API

 Pebble watchapp to show info about public transport waiting time on different bus stops in Lviv, Ukraine.
 Uses API of [lad.lviv.ua](https://lad.lviv.ua).